tk-aria/gollvm/README.md

 %
 ```

 This will build the various tools and libraries needed for Gollvm.
 To select a specific C/C++ compiler for the build, you can use the "-DCMAKE_C_COMPILER" and "-DCMAKE_CXX_COMPILER" options to select your desired C/C++ compiler when invoking cmake (details [here](https://gitlab.kitware.com/cmake/community/wikis/FAQ#how-do-i-use-a-different-compiler)).
+Use the "-DLLVM_USE_LINKER=<variant>" cmake variable to control which linker is selected to link the Gollvm compile, and tools (where variant is one of "bfd", "gold", "lld", etc).

+The Gollvm compiler driver defaults to using the gold linker when linking Go programs.
+If some other linker is desired, this can be accomplished by passing "-DGOLLVM_DEFAULT_LINKER=<variant>" when running cmake.
+Note that this default can still be overridden on the command line using the "-fuse-ld" option.

 ## Installing gollvm <a name="installing"></a>